 In any kind of relationship, communication, trust, and commitment matters.
 Understanding what the customers want and the success they’re looking to achieve is the very first thing an organization needs to know and take into account.

-Other companies thought that CS is the company's success.
-In other words, CS is measured by the ARR expansion of their accounts which brings them to aggressively pushing for up-sales even if the existing solution is not fully implemented or adopted.
+Other companies thought that CS is the company’s success.
+In other words, CS is measured by the ARR expansion of their accounts, which brings them to aggressively pushing for up-sales even if the existing solution is not fully implemented or adopted.

-This is wrong, Goldfeld, points out.
+This is wrong, Goldfeld points out.
 CS should not focus on generating additional income for the company but rather on having the customers realize that they’ve made a good investment and get a significant return.
-By achieving this realization, the customer will drive the expansion which will be a mutual success for both the company and the customer.
+By achieving this realization, the customer will drive the expansion, which will be a mutual success for both the company and the customer.

-Needless to say, an organization needs to understand that achieving mutual success is a company-wide effort, not just a single team effort.
+An organization needs to understand that achieving mutual success is a company-wide effort, not just a single team effort.